mosip/documentation/docs/upgrade-runbook.md

 4. **ABIS**:

-  * Stop and clear all the inprogres items as it will be reprocessed freshly
+  * Stop and clear all the inprogress items as it will be reprocessed freshly.

-  * Review the queue names and update if required (mosip-to-abis and abis-to-mosip)
+  * Review the queue names and update if required (mosip-to-abis and abis-to-mosip).

 5. **Manual adjudication system**:

-   * Stop and clear all the inprogres items as it will be reprocessed freshly
+   * Stop and clear all the inprogres. items as it will be reprocessed freshly.

-   * Review the queue names and update if required (mosip-to-adjudication and adjudication-to-mosip)
+   * Review the queue names and update if required (mosip-to-adjudication and adjudication-to-mosip) .

 6. **Manual verification system**:

-   * Stop and clear all the inprogres items as it will be reprocessed freshly
+   * Stop and clear all the inprogress items as it will be reprocessed freshly.

-   * Review the queue names and update if required (mosip-to-verification and verification-to-mosip)
+   * Review the queue names and update if required (mosip-to-verification and verification-to-mosip).

 7. Run the data movement to the necessary three tables using the provided script.
 Afterward, run the migration script to re-encrypt the data and perform the movement of data from the bucket to the folder (This step is only necessary if the pre-registration has been upgraded from version 1.1.3.x).
 Please consult the provided [document](https://github.com/mosip/migration-utility/blob/develop/pre-reg-113-115/README.md) for detailed instructions on how to carry out the data movement process.